Caple: Lost Ballparks and Old Landmarks

-The Road Warrior heard from many people after his column on Rickwood Field was published, with many insisting America's "oldest" park was actually somewhere else.
+Road Warrior heard from a lot of people after the recent column on Rickwood Field ran, with many insisting America's "oldest" park was actually somewhere else.
 Well, it depends on the criteria used, and RW still goes with Rickwood as the oldest professional ballpark still used by a minor league team.

-That said, baseball has been played on the site of Wahconah Park since 1892, but the field isn't currently the home field of a minor league team.
+That said, baseball has been played on the site of Wahconah Park since 1892, though the field is not currently host to a minor league team.

 The park is well worth visiting for its charm, its history and the fact it is laid out in such a way that the batter faces west, into the setting sun.
 This means that at certain times of the year, there are "sun delays" until the sun goes down behind the trees and the batter can see again.
 The park is home to high school games and occasionally is used for Vintage Base Ball (played under 19th-century rules and etiquette and spelling) organized by Jim Bouton.
 For more on the history of the park and the fight over its preservation, read Bouton's book, "Foul Ball."

-Bonus: The University of Vermont's Centennial Field has been in use since 1906, but its grandstand wasn't built until 1922, and for most of its life, the stadium has not been home to a minor league team.
-But it's definitely a place worth visiting as well, especially when the wonderfully named Vermont Lake Monsters of the New York-Penn League play.
-Few old parks like this remain anywhere, and those that do must be cherished.
-(By the way, Ethan Allen is buried beyond center field.)
-And for those readers who suggested Warren Ballpark in Bisbee, Ariz., sorry: The park needs to host pro tilts, not just high school games.
+Bonus: The University of Vermont's Centennial Field has been in use since 1906, but its grandstand wasn't built until 1922 and for most of its life, the stadium has not been home to a minor league team.
+But it's definitely a place worth visiting, as well, especially when the wonderfully named Vermont Lake Monsters of the New York-Penn League are playing.
+There just aren't many old parks like this remaining anywhere, and those that are must be cherished.
+(By the way, Ethan Allen is buried beyond the center field).
+And for those readers who suggested Warren Ballpark in Bisbee, Ariz., sorry, but the park needs to host pro tilts, not just high school games.

-This also is the site of the first World Series played, and you can pose by a bronze statue of Game 1 starter Cy Young and pretend you're Honus Wagner stepping up to the plate in 1903.
-Also worth exploring is a World Series exhibit room with artifacts and history related to the team that later would be named the Red Sox.
+This is also the site of the first World Series ever played, and you can pose by a bronze statue of Game 1 starter Cy Young and pretend you're Honus Wagner stepping up to the plate in 1903.
+Also worth exploring is a World Series exhibit room with artifacts and history related to the team that would be named the Red Sox.